 Multiple tools and techniques may be used to identify and exploit vulnerabilities in the target service.

 At this stage, the chosen attack is launched on the target service.
-Common attacks here include SQL injections, cross-site scripting (XSS) and zero-day exploitation.
+Common attacks here include SQL injections, cross-site scripting (XSS), and zero-day exploitation.

 When the watering hole is ready to launch the attack on the target network of the organization, the malware payload is delivered first from the compromised service to the user and then to the IT network of the organization.
-At this stage, the malware may propagate and gain more intel into network behavior as any APT attack.

 Many organizations build multiple layers of security around their IT networks.
-The deceptive nature of watering hole attacks, however, make clever use of recent trends in the enterprise IT landscape — like Bring Your Own Device (BYOD) and remote working models.
+The deceptive nature of watering hole attacks, however, make clever use of recent trends in the enterprise IT landscape — like bring your own device (BYOD) and remote working models.

 To defend against this threat, business organizations must reevaluate their support for third-party services and network access mechanisms facing risks of watering hole attacks.